Semi-visible higgs decay as a probe for new invisible particles: Z-invisible decay width

 \section{Z-invisible decay width}

 The operators $\opdhphi$, $\opdhchi$ and ${\cal O}_{DH\chi\chi 2}$ contribute to the invisible decay of the Z boson.
-We calculate the Z-invisible decay width frOM these operators with different DM masses using \texttt{Madgraph5} \cite{Alwall:2014hca}.
+We calculate the Z-invisible decay width from these operators with different DM masses using \texttt{Madgraph5} \cite{Alwall:2014hca}.
 To obtain the corresponding constraints, we require these contributions to the invisible $Z$ width, $\Gamma_{\rm inv}^{\rm new}$, to be below the difference between the experimental limit and the SM contribution ($Z\to \nu{\overline{\nu}}$) at the 95\% confidence level \cite{ALEPH:2005ab},

-None of the operators we study result in invisible Higgs decays, but they all induce the rare semi-visible decay modes.
-As a further constraint, we require that these contributions to the Higgs width do not result in Higgs decay branching fractions larger than 20\%, or about twice the current 95\% C.L. upper bound on $BR(H\to {\rm invisible})$ \cite{ATLAS:2023tkt}.
-We have verified that the coefficients used in this analysis satisfy this condition.
+As a sanity check, we have verified that these contributions to the total Higgs width do not result in Higgs decay branching fractions larger than 20\%, or about twice the current 95\% C.L. upper bound on $BR(H\to {\rm invisible})$ \cite{ATLAS:2023tkt}.